WSWW-FM

-WSWW-FM (95.7 FM) is a country music formatted broadcast radio station licensed to Craigsville, West Virginia, serving the Summersville/Webster Springs/Richwood area.
-WSWW-FM is owned by WVRC Media and licensed to AJG Corporation.
+WSWW-FM (Lake County 95.7 3WS) is a country music formatted broadcast radio station licensed to Craigsville, West Virginia, serving the Summersville/Webster Springs/Richwood area.
+WSWW-FM is owned and operated by WVRC Media.

 WSWW-FM previously simulcast the format of WJLS 560 AM Beckley.

 On August 8, 2022, WSWW-FM dropped its simulcast with WJLS and changed its format to country, branded as "Lake Country 95.7 3WS".